Patna Family Court – Mutual Consent Divorce, Patna University Campus

 Kankarbagh · Rajendra Nagar · Boring Road · Gandhi Nagar · Danapur · Fraser Road · Ashok Rajpath · Gardanibagh · Patna Sahib · Phulwarisharif · Patna City · Khagaul · Fatuha · Maner · Bailey Road

 Filing boundary: Patna Family Court covers Patna District only.
-Couples from Nalanda (Biharsharif), Vaishali (Hajipur), Saran (Chapra), or Bhojpur (Ara) must file at their respective district courts — not here.
-A petition filed at the wrong court is returned at the registry.
-Confirm your district before drafting begins.
-See our Mutual Divorce in India guide for the statutory framework.
+Couples from Nalanda (Biharsharif), Vaishali (Hajipur), Saran (Chapra), or Bhojpur (Ara) must file at their respective district courts.
+A petition filed at the wrong court is returned at the registry with no progress made.
+Confirm your revenue district before drafting begins.

 Court